davidkim10/dropbox-cloud/README.md

-# SimpleCloud: A Lightweight Dropbox Alternative
+# SimpleCloud: A Lightweight Dropbox

 ### Your Efficient, User-Friendly Cloud Storage Solution.

-Designed for speed and simplicity, SimpleCloud offers a streamlined alternative to Dropbox, focusing on essential features for individuals.
+Designed for simplicity, SimpleCloud offers a streamlined alternative to Dropbox.
 Experience a clutter-free way to store, share, and manage your files.

-<p><strong>It is a mini Dropbox clone :)</strong></p>
+<p><strong>Mini Dropbox Clone Project :)</strong></p>

 ### Tech Stack